tush-tr/articles/ARISH_NOTES.md

 * Connected changeArticleStatus and deleteArticle controllers to frontend
 * Added default profile pic of user in User schema
 * Added profile pic of author in Article component and CommentBox component

+## 26 APR, 2021
+* Added controller to get saved articles of a user